 9. How do you think God would use this kind of community if it were a regular part of your life?

 Allow the group to discuss.

-10. What’s a step you think God wants you to take in his power to experience more of this kind of community in a large-group and small-group setting?
+10. What’s a step you think God wants you to take to experience more of this kind of community in a large-group and small-group setting?